19hours/sg-statutes/Acts/Inland Revenue Authority of Singapore Act.md

 4\.—(1) All deeds and other documents requiring the seal of the Authority shall be sealed with the common seal of the Authority and such instruments to which the common seal is affixed shall be signed by any two members generally or specially authorised by the Authority for the purpose or by one member and the chief executive officer.

-(2) All courts, judges and persons acting judicially shall take judicial notice of the common seal of the Authority affixed to any document and shall presume that is was duly affixed.
+(2) All courts, judges and persons acting judicially shall take judicial notice of the common seal of the Authority affixed to any document and shall presume that it was duly affixed.

 ### Constitution of Authority